Robust Finite-Memory Policy Gradients for Hidden-Model POMDPs: Infrastructure

 \section{Infrastructure}

-All algorithm variants are implemented in the same Python/C++ prototype and are available in the supplemental material.
-All code ran on the same machine, which has an Intel(R) Core(TM) i9-10980XE CPU @ 3.00GHz and 256GB RAM~(8 x 32GB DDR4-3200).
-The experiments were executed inside an Ubuntu 22.04 Docker environment.
+All algorithm variants are implemented in the same prototype, implemented in a combination of \texttt{Python3} and \texttt{C++}, and are available in the supplemental material on {Zenodo}~(\url{https://doi.org/10.5281/zenodo.15479642}).
+All code ran on the same Linux machine running Ubuntu 22.04.5 LTS, which has an Intel(R) Core(TM) i9-10980XE CPU @ 3.00GHz and 256GB RAM~(8 x 32GB DDR4-3200).
+The experiments were executed inside a Docker container running an Ubuntu 22.04 environment.